Scottish Rite: France

+History

 When Comte de Grasse-Tilly returned to France in 1804, he worked to establish the Ancient and Accepted Scottish Rite there.
 He founded the first Supreme Council in France that same year.

 The Grand Orient of France signed a treaty of union in December 1804 with the Supreme Council of the 33rd Degree in France; the treaty declared that "the Grand Orient united to itself" the Supreme Council in France.
 This accord was applied until 1814.
 Thanks to this treaty, the Grand Orient of France took ownership, as it were, of the Scottish Rite.

 From 1805 to 1814, the Grand Orient of France administered the first 18 degrees of the Rite, leaving the Supreme Council of France to administer the last 15.
 In 1815, five of the leaders of the Supreme Council founded the Suprême Conseil des Rites within the Grand Orient of France.
 The original Supreme Council of France fell dormant from 1815 to 1821.

 The Suprême Conseil des Isles d'Amérique (founded in 1802 by Grasse-Tilly and revived around 1810 by his father-in-law Delahogue, who had also returned from the United States) breathed new life into the Supreme Council for the 33rd Degree in France.
 They merged into a single organization: the Supreme Council of France.
 This developed as an independent and sovereign Masonic power.
 It created symbolic lodges (those composed of the first three degrees, which otherwise would be federated around a Grand Lodge or a Grand Orient).